SvenTiigi/STLocationRequest/README.md

 The `STLocationRequestController` can be customized via the the `STLocationRequestController.Configuration` struct.
 There are plenty of options available 👨‍💻 More details can be found [here](https://github.com/SvenTiigi/STLocationRequest/blob/master/Sources/Controller/STLocationRequestController%2BConfiguration.swift)

 ## OnEvent
-The `onEvent` closure allows you to get notified if an `STLocationRequestController.Event` occured.
-For example to detect if the user has authorized or denied the location request or tapped the `Not Now` Button.
+The `onEvent` function get invoked if an `STLocationRequestController.Event` occured.
+Simply set an anonymous function of type `(Event) -> Void` to evaluate the event.

 ```swift
 locationRequestController.onEvent = { (event: STLocationRequestController.Event) in